 When she altered their direction there was no complaint.

 On the hillside, Sakura contemplated the sparse vegetation.
 There was moss and ferns and plenty of shrubbery, but nothing substantive.
 Some distance below where she and Itachi stood was a stream that fed into the swamp area that they had just left.
 Running down on either side of her were smaller rivulets formed from run-off water.
 A light bulb, figuratively, went on in her mind.

 After a short trek, circumventing the hill a little ways, Sakura found what she had hoped to discover.

 "It's gypsum," she announced, referring to the rocky crevasse splitting the land like an upside down V. "Very prone to fracture caves."

 "It might be damp, but it's shelter."
 The ground was fragmented and gravelly beneath her soles, slick despite the water-heavy air refusing to fully accept the concept of 'rain'.
 While picking her way up to the driest part of the cave, Sakura's step faltered.
 Chakra immediately lined her palms and she was able to catch herself, but not before a steadying hand had landed on the side of her hip.

 It was retracted as quickly as it appeared, leaving warmth from the contact to seep slowly away in its wake.
-Sakura felt an odd chill pass through her, and decided she would rather ignore the sensation, she moved a little faster..
+Sakura felt an odd chill pass through her, and deciding she would rather ignore the sensation, she moved a little faster.

-Inside the makeshift dwelling, the atmosphere was tense.
+The atmosphere was tense inside the makeshift dwelling.
 After walking for nearly the entire day with a good amount of distance between them, it was a stark adjustment being so close inside the cave.
 Sakura had allowed Itachi as much space as she could, but even then he was still within arm's reach no matter where she settled.